HMKnapp/spotify-ripper/README.rst

     # Opus
     sudo apt install opus-tools

-    Note: If installing onto RetroPie, libav-tools, faac, and libfdk-aac-dev are not available through the official raspbian sources.
+    Note that if installing onto RetroPie, libav-tools, faac, and libfdk-aac-dev are not available through the official raspbian sources.
 These will have to be installed manually.

     To install libav-tools manually, follow these steps: sudo apt install ffmpeg